Creativity is, fundamentally, a spiritual process –

 In this workshop explore fundamental aspects of your consciousness

-through studying and creating art, working with dreams, participating
+through creating art, working with dreams, participating in

 it is to be a spiritual, creative being having a physical experience.

-This is not an instructional workshop in photography or visual
+This is not an instructional workshop in visual design or any

-design, although your presenters will use their particular artistic
+specific artistic medium, although your presenters may use particular

-media for illustration.
-There will be daily presentations by
+artistic media for illustration.
+There will be daily presentations

 We encourage, but do not expect, each participant to create